Chris Banks (footballer, born 1965): Physiotherapy career

 He worked as a postman for four years while completing his training, before he was appointed as youth academy physiotherapist at Stoke City in 2007.
 He graduated from the University of Salford in 2007 with a degree in Physiotherapy.
 He worked as a postman whilst studying at university.
 In June 2019, he left Stoke to work as the head physiotherapist at Potteries derby rivals Port Vale.
 He retired from football in June 2022.

 Personal life

 Banks played cricket as a spin bowler for his hometown side, Stone, who he captained to the North Staffs and South Cheshire League Premier Division title in 2006.
-His younger brother Ian was also a professional with Port Vale, but was released after just one year; he went on to have a successful career in non-league football.
+His younger brother Ian was also a professional with Port Vale but was released after just one year; he had a successful career in non-League football.